ConceptaNjolima/MyTNTResources/Week 3/[ENG3.2]Unit testing with Jest.md

 # Unit Testing with Jest

-This lesson explains the basics of unit testing, examples of unit testing with Jest and a practice exercise writing unit tests
+This lesson explains the basics of unit testing.
+It provides examples of unit testing with Jest and practice with writing unit tests.

 ## Learning objectives